 2.1 Setting up your computer

 To build the Android source files, use a computer running Linux OS.

-Use the 14.04 64-bit version and openjdk-7-jdk of Ubuntu, which are the most tested environment for the Android Marshmallow 6.0 build.
+You also need to use the 14.04 64-bit version of Ubuntu which are the most tested OS for the Android Lollipop 5.1 build.